engineersCode/EngComp4_landlinear/README.md

 #### Lesson 2: The matrix is everywhere
 A matrix is a linear transformation… visualize it.
 Norm of a vector.
 A matrix maps a circle to an ellipse… visualize it.
-A vector that doesn't change direction after a linear transformation is an eigenvalue of the matrix.
+A vector that doesn't change direction after a linear transformation is an eigenvector of the matrix.
-A matrix is a system of equations… visualize it (row perspective) Inconsistent and underdetermined systems.
+A matrix is a system of equations… visualize it (row perspective).
+Inconsistent and underdetermined systems.
 A matrix is a change of basis… visualize it.
-An inverse of that matrix will change the vector's coordinates back to original basis.
+An inverse of that matrix will change the vector's coordinates back to the original basis.
 Matrices in three-dimensional space: linear transformations in 3D; 3D systems of linear equations; dimension and rank.
 Visualize the transformations of rank-deficient matrices.

 #### Lesson 3:

-Developing on the idea that a matrix can be treated as a linear transformation or a change of basis, notebook 4 visually explains the concept of eigenvalues and eigenvectors: eigenvectors of a matrix only change their scales but not directions after applying the linear transformation, eigenvalues are the corresponding scaling factors.
-Application: PageRank algorithm.
+Geometry of eigendecomposition.
+Eigenvectors revisited: a matrix transforms a circle to an ellipse, whose semimajor and semiminor axes align with the eigenvectors.
+Composition of scaling transformation and a rotation transformation: not enough!
+Complete the composition.
+Symmetric matrices, orthogonal eigenvectors.
+Eigendecomposition in general.
+Diagonalizable matrices.
+Similar matrices.
+Eigendecomposition is similarity via a change of basis.
+Compute eigenthings in Python, using NumPy or SymPy.
+Eigenvalues in ecology: matrix population models.
+Markov chains.
+PageRank algorithm.

 #### Lesson 4:
 Geometrical interpretation of singular value decomposition (SVD).
 While eigendecomposition is a combination of change of basis and stretching, SVD is a combination of rotation and stretching, which can be treated as a generalization of eigendecomposition.